qcgm1978/qcgm1978.github.io/_posts/2018-04-25-Learn-Normal-Distribution-by-TDD-1.markdown

 categories: jekyll update
 ---

-Recently I've read some articles about AI or Machine Learning those all come down to Normal Distribution or Uniform Distribution.
+Recently I've read some articles about AI or Machine Learning those all come down to Normal Distribution.
 So I decide to learn that.

 I will learn it by https://en.wikipedia.org/wiki/Normal_distribution